timothymillar/TEFingerprint/docs/usage.rst

    usually be left as 0. *Default = 0*.
 -  ``--mate-element-tag`` Sam-tag used in bam file to indicate the repeat element matched to each the mate read. *Default = "ME"*.
--  ``--no-colour`` Switch to disable colour coding of gff output.
-This may improve performance
+-  ``--no-max-count-proportion`` Switch to disable calculation and colour coding of gff output based on max count proportion.
+This metric is useful for identifying potentially unique insertions but disabling it may improve performance.

 Filtering GFF Output
 --------------------